 Blueberries are the king of antioxidants that have anti-aging properties and the ability to fight off the negative effects of stress.
 You should think of blueberries as a “fighter” food; it will help you resist stress and depression.

 Nuts, yoghurt and even milk can alleviate stress and anxiety.
 Stress eating is not uncommon, however when it is often, snacking on healthy variants becomes important.
 When you plan your lunch, spare a few minutes to plan for healthy snacks that you can carry for your midday hunger pangs.
-An on-the-go insulated food jar will be a good idea to pack in some goodies and a healthy snack!
+An on-the-go insulated food containers will be a good idea to pack in some goodies and a healthy snack!
 Check out the all new Vaya Preserve, perfect food carrier for your nutritious snacks!